 OFFSHORING PRIVACY & SECURITY: A CHECKLIST FOR ACTION

-The Direct Marketing Association has proposed a self-regulatory checklist aimed at helping companies engaged in offshoring to protect the privacy & security of their customers’ personal information.
+The Data & Marketing Association has proposed a self-regulatory checklist aimed at helping companies engaged in offshoring to protect the privacy & security of their customers’ personal information.
 The DMA urges these companies to consider the following questions:

 In addition to dealing with the perceived privacy and security risks involved in offshoring personal information, those who operate offshore call centers should be cognizant of the differences in language and culture between call center employees and American consumers.